NixOS/nixpkgs/README.md

 * [Discourse Forum](https://discourse.nixos.org/)
 * [IRC - #nixos on freenode.net](irc://irc.freenode.net/#nixos)

-Note: MIT license does not apply to the packages built by Nixpkgs, merely to the package descriptions (Nix expressions, build scripts, and so on).
+Note: MIT License does not apply to the packages built by Nixpkgs, merely to the package descriptions (Nix expressions, build scripts, and so on).
 It also might not apply to patches included in Nixpkgs, which may be derivative works of the packages to which they apply.
 The aforementioned artifacts are all